China importers hope to sell U.S. cargoes to north Asia after tariff move

 Buyers of propane used for making ethylene and propylene are looking to swap U.S. shipments for Middle Eastern barrels with buyers in South Korea and Japan.

-China bought 3.56 million tonnes of U.S. propane last year worth some $2 billion, or 19 percent of its total imports of the product.
+China bought 3.56 million tonnes of U.S. propane last year worth some $2 billion, or 19 percent of its total imports.

-The 25-percent additional tariffs will likely hit U.S.-based exporters such as Enterprise Product Partners and Phillips 66, and give a boost to rivals in the Middle East like Qatar and Saudi Arabia.

 “The market will be thrown into some initial chaos and the freight market will also be affected.
 Diversions and swaps mean the demand for tankers will be lower, as U.S. voyages are shorter to northeast Asia and also shorter from the Middle East to China,” said a senior dealer with Jovo Energy.